Real Estate in Porto, Portugal

 When we asked expats what advice they would give a foreigner before buying a property in Porto, they said:

 "Understand what is and is not including in the price.
 It is common for sellers to take appliances, light fixtures, and much more with them if it is not listed in detail in the offer.
 Be patient.
 See many properties to understand the market.
 It's nearly impossible to do a market analysis of the asking price since historical sales are not easily known.
 When you find something you like, move quickly.
 No two sellers are alike.
 Some are highly motivated and will negotiate.
 Many will not budge.
 In Portugal you are basically buying the property "as is."
 Inspections are almost unheard of.
-Be prepared for unexpected expenses and repairs after closing," explained one expat in Matosinhos, Portugal (a suburb or Porto).
+Be prepared for unexpected expenses and repairs after closing," said one person in Matosinhos, Portugal (a suburb or Porto).

 Are foreigners allowed to own property in Porto?